OnArrow/recite_word/Lesson/Part 02/07/Lesson 65.md

 ```

 ```
-He ought to have told us result by now.
+He ought to have told us the result by now.

-He had to change his plans, but he should be telling us soon.
+He had to change his plans, but he should be telling us it soon.
 ```

 ```